rhubarbgroup/email-address-encoder/readme.txt

 == Description ==

 A lightweight plugin to protect plain email addresses and mailto links from email-harvesting robots by encoding them into decimal and hexadecimal entities.
-Has effect on the posts, pages, comments, excerpts, text widgets and other filtered content.
+Has an effect on the posts, pages, comments, excerpts, text widgets and other filtered content.
 Works without JavaScript — just simple spam protection.

+Use the [page scanner](https://encoder.till.im/scanner?utm_source=wp-plugin&amp;utm_medium=readme) to see whether all your email addresses are protected.

+Encode other content like phone numbers using the `[encode]` shortcode:

+`
+[encode]+1 (555) 123-4567[/encode]
+`

+= Premium Features =

+* **Full-page protection** for peace of mind
+* Advanced protection using JavaScript and CSS techniques
+* Built-in plugin support for **ACF**, **WooCommerce** and others

+Check out the [Premium](https://encoder.till.im/scanner?utm_source=wp-plugin&amp;utm_medium=readme) version of Email Address Encoder.

 == Installation ==